 Consider translating some of materials (e.g. tutorial subtitles, getting started guide) to your language - contact us if you need help!

-Running the meet-up on the day
+Running the meet-up on the day, step-by-step:

 Introduce Stall Catchers.
 You can use these bullet points to help you: